- Wissenschaftliche Weiterbildung

 |Student advisory service||

 Provisional admission is possible on the basis of a current certificate or transcript of records.
 At least 80% of the credit points in the B.A. (usually 144 CP) must have been obtained and must be calculated into a provisional average grade, upon which admission will be based.
 An office authorised to award grades or issue certificates must issue this provisional certificate.
 Provisional admission is valid until the end of the first semester of the master’s program.
 The bachelor’s degree must thus be handed in by March 31 (winter intake) or September 30 (summer intake) the latest.
 If the Bachelor’s degree certificate is not submitted by the end of the first semester, provisional admission will be withdrawn.

 |Mode of admission||

-Admission is not restricted (no admission quota (Numerus Clausus)).
-Students will be directly admitted if the admission requirements are met in full.
+Admission is not restricted, but subject to the aptitude test.
+Applicants will be directly admitted if the admission requirements are met in full.

 |Documents to be submitted||